 At Sovereign Health, we offer specialized mental health, substance abuse and dual diagnosis disorder treatment tailor-made for the unique issues of each patient.
 Our comprehensive programs begin at admission, where our expert staff conduct a thorough assessment for any potential co-occurring conditions in order to create an accurate diagnosis so that each patient gets the right treatment.

-At Sovereign Health Group, we offer support for family members and loved ones of those in our addiction, mental health, and eating disorder treatment programs.
-We work to repair damaged relationships, and we know that at times family members and loved ones need additional support for codependency recovery.
-To find out more, call our Admissions team at 866-819-2948.
+At Sovereign Health of California, we offer support for family members and loved ones of those in our addiction and mental health disorder treatment programs.
+We work to repair damaged relationships and we know that at times, family members and loved ones need additional support for codependency recovery.

 The term codependency was initially used to describe partners of alcoholics and drug addicts in order to explain the pattern of behavior a person displayed in the relationship that typically enabled the problem.
 However, the term is now used to describe people who display the same behavioral pattern even when the other person in the relationship does not have a disorder.
 Although most codependent relationships have one party as the codependent and one as the person either needing the help or displaying a stronger and often narcissistic character, in some relationships both members have a codependency problem.

-If someone is in a relationship that they value more than the person values him- or herself, then that person is in danger of being in a codependent and unhealthy relationship.
+If someone is in a relationship that they value more than the person values themselves, then that person is in danger of being in a codependent and unhealthy relationship.
 In these relationships, the attention and energy of the codependent becomes focused on the other person who is often ill or has an addiction.
-When that happens, the codependent neglects the needs of his or her own life.
-The other person’s happiness, health, and well-being becomes unhealthily intertwined with one’s own and become more important.
+When that happens, the codependent neglects the needs of their own life.
+The other person’s happiness, health,] and well-being becomes unhealthily intertwined with one’s own and becomes more important.
 People who are codependents often have the following traits:

 To get an indication of whether you or someone you love might be in a codependent relationship, ask: